 The terms of the referendum stated clearly that the government would act on whatever the outcome of the referendum was.

-There continues to be arguments about whether the referendum was merely advisory and that it should not be binding, or whether the Leave campaign lied and misled voters and leave won under false pretences or whether there was a sufficient majority or participation to make it clear.
+There continue to be arguments about whether the referendum was merely advisory and that it should not be binding, or whether the Leave campaign lied and misled voters and leave won under false pretences or whether there was a sufficient majority or participation to make it clear.

-My view is the result is was it is and that under the terms of the referendum, the result must be respected.
+My view is the result is what it is and that under the terms of the referendum, the result must be respected.
 I don’t mean that people should not continue with arguments for staying in the EU, but, in my view, the outcome, prima facie, should be respected.

 During the referendum campaign I was equivocal about the EU, I see its benefits but I see its drawbacks too.
 On balance – and because it would be a Conservative-led departure – I voted remain.

 I fully acknowledge that leaving the EU is a huge undertaking, there are many risks and the scale and complexity of the task is beyond comprehension.
 The constitutional lawyer, Professor Michael Doughan, sets out some of the numerous interrelated constitutional matters that must be resolved.
 The uncertainty of the process, the lack of planning and the lack of an overall plan, could in themselves lead to a conclusion that we should simply remain in the EU.
 I have sympathy with that, but I don’t agree.
 My two main reasons are as follows.